moveit/moveit_tutorials/doc/ompl_interface/ompl_interface_tutorial.rst

 Other Settings
 ^^^^^^^^^^^^^^

 Depending on the planner you are using, other settings are available for tuning/parameter sweeping.
-The default values for these settings are auto-generated in the MoveIt!
-Setup Assistant and are listed in the ``ompl_planning.yaml`` file - you are encouraged to tweak them.
+The default values for these settings are auto-generated in the MoveIt Setup Assistant and are listed in the ``ompl_planning.yaml`` file - you are encouraged to tweak them.

 Smoothing Paths
 ---------------

 Here we discuss various approaches to improve common issues of indirect, non-optimized paths in OMPL.
-We encourage core developers and researchers to help improve the OMPL and MoveIt! code bases so that this becomes less of a common issue and more of a solved problem :-)
+We encourage core developers and researchers to help improve the OMPL and MoveIt code bases so that this becomes less of a common issue and more of a solved problem :-)

 Determinism
 ^^^^^^^^^^^